GMLC-TDC/HELICS/docs/support.md

 	- [Installation Guide](./installation/index.md) - Help with getting HELICS installed with the correct options for your particular use case
 	- [User Guide](./user_guide/index.md) - Comprehensive guide to understanding and using HELICS covering both the [fundamentals](./user_guide/co-simulation_overview.md) as well as more [advanced topics](./user_guide/broker_hierarchies.md).
 	- [API reference](./user_guide/index.md) - HELICS is written in C++ with many supported language bindings.
 The C++ Doxygen is the most comprehensive reference for the HELICS API
-	- [YouTube Channel](https://www.youtube.com/channel/UCPa81c4BVXEYXt2EShTzbcg/featured) - Repository of a set of tutorials prepared to help explain how HELICS works

 - **User Forum (forthcoming)** - Once Github moves their forums feature out of beta we'll implement it to provide a space where user's can discuss their HELICS use cases and get support on how to use HELICS.